 - Willemstad, Curaçao

 I have created a map to quickly find the 12 Dutch UNESCO World Heritage sites’ locations.
-Please, note that Willemstad is on the island of Curaçao before the coast of Venezuela in South America.
+Please note that Willemstad is on the island of Curaçao before the coast of Venezuela in South America.

-Why Does UNESCO Protect World Heritage Sites?
+Why Are There UNESCO World Heritage Sites?

 World Heritage Sites are called UNESCO World Heritage Sites officially, but many people don’t know what UNESCO is or what UNESCO does.

 UNESCO is an organization that is part of the United Nations.
-UNESCO is short for United Nations Educational Scientific and Cultural Organization.
+UNESCO is short for the United Nations Educational Scientific and Cultural Organization.
 The task of UNESCO is to promote cooperation between countries to contribute to peace and security in the world.

 UNESCO devised the World Heritage Sites to draw attention to the history of countries and the shared interests of these monuments and sites for other countries.
 In doing so, UNESCO hopes to encourage countries to recognize how strongly they are (unconsciously) connected.

-The 12 World Heritage Sites In The Netherlands?
+The 12 World Heritage Sites In The Netherlands

 1. The Frontier Of The Roman Empire

-The northern border of the Roman Empire ran along the Rhine 2000 years ago.
-This Roman northern border followed the Rhine, via Nijmegen and Utrecht, to end up in the sea at Katwijk.
+The northern border of the Roman Empire ran along the Rhine 2,000 years ago.
+This Roman northern border followed the Rhine via Nijmegen and Utrecht to end up in the sea at Katwijk.
 About twenty forts, called castellas, were built in the Netherlands.
 Between them, numerous watchtowers were also constructed.
 The remains of this Roman frontier show how progressive the Romans were in their time with bathhouses and water barriers.

 The frontier forms a visible historical link across the Netherlands between the present and the past.
 The remains have been preserved in many places thanks to the wet soil in The Netherlands.
 Fortunately, the historical importance of these places became evident at an early stage, and the Dutch preserved the archaeological values carefully.
 Nowhere have so many well-preserved Roman ships been excavated as in the Netherlands.